|GRIFFITH PARK OBSERVATORY|

 LOS FELIZ, L.A.

 I received just such an email last week.
-And the person who wrote it has graciously agreed to let me re-print it.
+With the sender's permission, here it is.

 WHY DOES GOD LOVE US?